Sufficient condition for dispersal-induced growth on dynamic networks: Introduction

-Recently Katriel \cite{Katriel} and the authors of the present paper \cite{BLSSTPB, BLSSJOMB, BLSSAFST,BLSSARX} started a detailed mathematical study of the linear continuous time model when the local growth rate on each site is periodic \cite{Katriel}, periodic or stochastic \cite{BLSSTPB, BLSSJOMB, BLSSAFST,BLSSARX}.
+Recently Katriel \cite{Katriel} and the authors of the present paper \cite{BLSSTPB, BLSSJOMBa,BLSSJOMBb,BLSSAFST} started a detailed mathematical study of the linear continuous time model when the local growth rate on each site is periodic \cite{Katriel}, periodic or stochastic \cite{BLSSTPB, BLSSJOMBa,BLSSJOMBb,BLSSAFST}.
 In \cite{Katriel} Katriel suggests renaming the inflation phenomenon {\em Dispersal Induced Growth} (DIG).
-Since this expression is more mathematically meaningful, we'll use it here.
+Since this expression is more mathematically meaningful, we will use it here.
 In all these articles, the inflation phenomenon is characterized in terms of the dominant eigenvalue $\lambda(m,T)$ of certain positive matrices associated with the model, depending on parameters such as the migration intensity $m$ and the period $T$.
-Thanks to mathematical results on certain symmetric positive operators \cite{Katriel}, Tychonov's theorem on singular perturbations of differential equations and Perron Frobenius' theorem \cite{BLSSTPB, BLSSJOMB, BLSSAFST,BLSSARX} it is then possible to describe the behavior of $\lambda(m,T)$ according to various assumptions on the migration process (see also \cite{MSS24} for asymptotic development of $\lambda(m,T)$, as $T$ goes to $0$ or infinity).
+Thanks to mathematical results on certain symmetric positive operators \cite{Katriel}, Tychonov's theorem on singular perturbations of differential equations and Perron Frobenius' theorem \cite{BLSSTPB, BLSSJOMBa,BLSSJOMBb,BLSSAFST} it is then possible to describe the behavior of $\lambda(m,T)$ according to various assumptions on the migration process (see also \cite{MSS24} for recent investigations).

 In the present paper, we take a completely different approach.
 Instead of trying to characterize the values of the parameters $m$ and $T$ for which inflation occurs, in a less ambitious way, we simply look for sufficient conditions that can cause the phenomenon.
 This allows us to consider migration networks that are much more general, and therefore more realistic, than those imposed by the mathematical tools used previously.
 We consider a model where migration is described by a succession $\CN^1,\;\CN^2,\cdots$ of oriented graphs on a set of sites representing an evolution over the time of the structure of the migration network.
 This approach, although absolutely elementary, explains, in our view, the reasons for the inflation phenomenon.
-Moreover it also answers a question raised in \cite{Katriel, BLSSTPB, BLSSJOMB} about the order of magnitude of the $m$-threshold at which the phenomenon appears.
+Moreover it also answers a question raised in \cite{Katriel, BLSSTPB, BLSSJOMBa} about the order of magnitude of the $m$-threshold at which the phenomenon appears.